Leon T. Andrews, Jr.

 for over 11 years.

 Detrick is married to Kallette Stanford and they have two children, Kiya and Dylan.

 Steven J. Thompson, CPRP

-Steven Thompson is currently the Chair of National Recreation and Park Association and has been on the Board
+Steven Thompson is the Past Chair of National Recreation and Park Association and has been on the Board

 since 2004.
 He is also the CEO of the Wisconsin Park & Recreation Association.
 Steven received his bachelors